Iam-AbdulSamad/EvaluX_Prototype/README.md

 # EvaluX – Project Assessment & Skill Validation Platform

 EvaluX is a platform for validating **skills through real-world project assessments**.
-Learners and professionals can submit their projects across various domains to receive **structured feedback**, **AI-driven evaluation**, and optionally a **verified certificate**.
+Learners and professionals can submit their projects across various domains to receive **structured feedback**, **AI-driven evaluation** and optionally a **verified certificate**.

-In early phases, we are focusing on **software and programming projects**, with plans to expand into **design, business, 3D modeling, and other fields** in future iterations.
+In early phases, we are focusing on **software and programming projects**, with plans to expand into **design, business, 3D modeling and other fields** in future iterations.

 ## 🚀 Problem Statement